 Educate for Understanding

-At the beginning of the school year, I let my fourth grade students know that I have serious food allergies.
-I don’t want to worry them about my own safety, but I do let them know the importance of hand-washing.
-I ask them to wash their hands after eating my allergens.
-If I have a student with allergies, I explain the significance for both of us.
+At the beginning of the school year, I would let my fourth grade students know that I have serious food allergies.
+I didn’t want to worry them about my own safety, but I did let them know the importance of hand-washing.
+I asked them to wash their hands after eating my allergens.
+If I had a student with allergies, I explained the significance for both of us.

-Every year my students show understanding for my safety and the safety of their classmates with food allergies.
-They take on this responsibility with sincerity and kindness.
+Every year my students showed understanding for my safety and the safety of their classmates with food allergies.
+I’ve found they take on this responsibility with sincerity and kindness.
 As a teacher, it is essential that you educate your class about how to keep fellow students with allergies safe and socially included.
 Teachers show by example, and are heard through action.

 Yes, Even a Crumb